Show Me A Pictures Of Dinosaurs

 Ankylosaurs: The Armored Dinosaurs

 Ankylosaurs were a group of herbivorous dinosaurs characterized by their heavy armor plating and club-like tails.
 Ankylosaurus is the most famous member of this group.
-Their armor provided excellent protection from predators, and their tail clubs could deliver devastating blows.
+And their armor provided excellent protection from predators, and their tail clubs could deliver devastating blows.
 Pictures of ankylosaurs often depict them as heavily armored tanks, trudging through their environment.

 Trends and Latest Developments in Dinosaur Imagery